 The Ricoh Group has a track record of installing advertizing eco billboards that light up with the use of natural energy, serving as a symbol that expresses our corporate stance of dedication to natural energies.

 Since they use no externally supplied electricity whatsoever it is possible that the eco billboards will not light up under certain weather conditions; however, they are not just installed in order to promote the company’s name but in line with the concept of making as many people as possible aware of the environment and in the hope that they might provide the catalyst for the realization of a sustainable society.

-So far, the eco billboards have been installed in three locations: New York*1 (solar powered), London*2 (solar and wind powered), and North Sydney*3 in Australia (solar powered) (some have been removed due to expiration of contract).
+So far, the eco billboards have been installed in three locations: New York (solar powered), London (solar and wind powered), and North Sydney in Australia (solar powered) (some have been removed due to expiration of contract).

 Three official 2013-2014 season nighttime matches of Japanese rugby’s Top League (hosted by the Japan Rugby Union Football (JRUF)) were played using lighting from natural energies.
 The three matches, all played at the Chichibunomiya Ground at Tokyo, were Ricoh vs. Coca-Cola West on August 31, Ricoh vs. Canon on September 13, and Ricoh vs. Toshiba on September 27.